← Back to 史記

 使 使 西 使 西西

 Five years after the Mayi ambush, in autumn, the Han sent four generals with ten thousand cavalry each to attack the Xiongnu near the border markets.
 General Wei Qing advanced from Shanggu to Longcheng and took seven hundred Xiongnu heads and prisoners.
 Gongsun He marched out from Yunzhong but achieved nothing.
 Gongsun Ao marched out from Dai Commandery but was defeated by the Xiongnu, losing more than seven thousand men.
 Li Guang marched out from Yanmen but was defeated, and the Xiongnu captured him alive.
 He later managed to escape and return.
 The Han court imprisoned both Gongsun Ao and Li Guang, but they ransomed themselves and were reduced to the rank of commoner.
 That winter, the Xiongnu repeatedly raided the frontier.
 Yuyang was hit hardest.
-The Han posted the general Han Anguo at Yuyang to defend against the Xiongnu.
+The Han sent General Han Anguo to garrison Yuyang and defend against the Hu.
 The following autumn, twenty thousand Xiongnu cavalry invaded Han territory, killed the Governor of Liaoxi, and carried off more than two thousand people.
 The Xiongnu also defeated the army of the Governor of Yuyang, killing more than a thousand men, and surrounded General Han Anguo.
 When his force of a thousand-odd cavalry was nearly wiped out, a relief force from Yan arrived just in time, and the Xiongnu withdrew.
 The Xiongnu also invaded Yanmen, killing and seizing more than a thousand people.
 The Han then dispatched General Wei Qing with thirty thousand cavalry from Yanmen and Li Xi from Dai Commandery to strike the Xiongnu.
 They took several thousand heads and prisoners.
 The following year, Wei Qing marched again from Yunzhong west to Longxi and attacked the Loufan and the King of the White Sheep south of the Yellow River.
 He took several thousand heads and prisoners and captured over a million head of cattle and sheep.
-The Han thereupon seized the territory south of the Yellow River bend, constructed the fortress of Shuofang, and restored the old defenses that Meng Tian had built during the Qin dynasty, using the Yellow River itself as a natural barrier.
+The Han then seized the territory south of the Yellow River bend, constructed the fortress of Shuofang, and restored the old defenses that Meng Tian had built during the Qin dynasty, using the Yellow River itself as a natural barrier.
 The Han also ceded a portion of the border counties of Shanggu, including the Zaoyang region, to the Xiongnu.
 This was the second year of the Yuanshuo era of the Han.

 32